 INFORMATION_SCHEMA.FILES

-Note: If a database includes tables with variable-length columns that are longer than 768 bytes, then you can't calculate the individual storage that the database and table use.
-This limitation includes BLOB, TEXT, VARCHAR, and VARBINARY commands.
+Note: If a database includes tables with variable-length columns larger than 768 bytes, then you can't calculate the individual storage that the database and tables use.
+This limitation includes BLOB, TEXT, VARCHAR, and VARBINARY data types.

 Reduce binary log storage

-If you add a read replica to an Amazon RDS instance, then the source instance's binary log uses additional storage.
-To determine how much storage the binary log on the source instance uses, check the BinLogDiskUsage CloudWatch metric.
-If the binary log increasingly uses storage, then you might need to synchronize your read replicas.
+If you add a read replica to an RDS for MySQL DB instance, then the binary log on the source instance uses additional storage.
+To determine how much storage the binary log uses, view the BinLogDiskUsage CloudWatch metric.
+If the binary log increasingly uses storage, then synchronize your read replicas.

 Reduce or turn off general log and slow query log storage

-When you turn off the general log and slow query log parameters, your instance begins to store the logs and the backups of the logs.
+When you turn on the general log and slow query log parameters, your instance stores the logs and the backups of the logs.
+It's a best practice to turn off the general and slow query logs when you aren't troubleshooting issues.
 To rotate the files and control disk usage, see mysql.rds_rotate_general_log and mysql.rds_rotate_slow_log.

 Manage or reduce InnoDB system tablespace size